creating foods of the future

 We detail designs for a future in which everyone has enough good food to eat, and planets are nourished, not ravaged, to produce it.

-The series "Crickets on the Tip of my Tongue", the second Future Food Salon series, was a multimedia collaboration of happenings and tastings that toured Toronto, New York, Austin, and Montreal.
-The Third and Fourth series are in research and development and explore the possibilities of fungi, algae and cultured foods.
+The first series explored mealworms and featured opera and a talk by mealworm cultivator and cook, Abigale Miller.
+"Crickets on the Tip of my Tongue", the second Future Food Salon series, was a multimedia collaboration of happenings and tastings that toured Toronto, New York, Austin, and Montreal.
+The third and fourth series are in research and development and explore the possibilities of fungi, algae and cultured foods.

 The Toronto Office Markets led us to an appreciation of a lack of commercial kitchen space, and so we run the Hot Kitchens initiative including listings to help food start-ups find commercial kitchens that rent by the hour.

 The series Taste Labs didn't take hold on its first outing.
 This series features a close exploration of tastes with a view to encouraging home cooking and experimentation.
 The series has not been binned but rather shelved.

 Food waste from above?
 What does that mean?
 Hehe.
 Coming soon!

 At Alimentary we've collaborated with museums and galleries, like the Montreal’s Space for Life Insectarium with whom we co-hosted North America's first international conference on edible insects, Eating Innovation Conference: the art, culture, science and business of entomophagy.
 We've worked with single proprietor food start-ups who joined the Toronto Office Markets, selling locally grown produce or regionally made cheeses.
 We collaborate with artists and writers, architects and inventors, scientists, sociologists, musicians, farmers and chefs.
 We'd love to hear from you.

 About the image: